demigarcia/demigarcia.github.io/_pages/resume.md

   * Led performance management, succession planning, and employee engagement initiatives
   * Conducted job analysis and compensation audit to evaluated and make recommendations to improve pay equity
   * Partnered with recruiting team and consulted with supervisors/directors on new hire offers and total compensation offerings
-  * Conducted audits to ensure compliance in areas such as job change policies and appropriate classifications

 ### Recruiter
 2013 - 2015
   * Industries: Social Science Research Non-profit, Scientific Research Non-profit (FFRDC)
-  * Consulted with organizations to help them build both on-site and remote workforces
-  * Ensured strategic alignment of resources with business objectives
+  * Managed full cycle recruiting for multi-state organizations
   * Organized implementation of HRIS platforms to improve processes and optimize workflows
   * Created analytical reports for department leadership to support data-driven decisions
-  * Managed full cycle recruiting for multi-state organizations
   * Researched salary survey reports and developed flat rate pay matrices to inform entry-level compensation decisions